 Due to the above numbers, improvements have been made toward the goal of improving road safety on Australian roads.
 Some of these include:

 - Adaptation of higher levels of state-based industry accreditation schemes.

 - Participation in the development and implementation of bus safety awareness programs.

 - Fully supporting public education programs like “Be Bus Aware”.

 With these successful implementations, bus road accidents have been gradually decreasing per the Department of Infrastructure, Transport, Cities and Regional Development.
 Nonetheless, if you are a bus driver in NSW or you want to work as one, you should be aware of the common mistakes bus drivers commit – and avoid them at all costs.

 7 Mistakes that NSW bus drivers must avoid

 Given their significance in ensuring the liveability of a community, there is a high demand for bus operators.
 This makes it one of the most profitable blue-collar occupations in New South Wales.

 Although the wage is higher than most jobs, driving a bus is extremely difficult.
 All bus drivers should be eligible and should pass all the qualifications in NSW.
 They are also responsible for the safety of their passengers.
-Choosing a reputable driver training company such as All of these and many more are taught to large vehicle driving trainees at Chris Shilling Transport Training is a great way to learn how to avoid these potentially fatal mistakes.
+Choosing a reputable driver training company such as All of these and many more are taught to large vehicle driving trainees at CS Transport Training is a great way to learn how to avoid these potentially fatal mistakes.

 A small error in driving could lead to a huge vehicle crash.
 Bus accidents are costly, and a driver should always be knowledgeable on the dos and don’ts when driving.
 Here is a list of common mistakes that NSW bus drivers should never commit: